Monitored Markov Decision Processes

 In other words, there are cases where the environment generates rewards in response to the agent's actions but the agent cannot observe them.
 How should the agent behave in these situations?
 Can it learn to seek rewards even if their observability is not fully under its control?
 Can it learn optimal policies even when some rewards are never observable?

-In a seminal work presented at AAMAS, we formalized a novel but general RL framework — Monitored MDPs — where the agent cannot always observe rewards.
+In a preliminary work presented at AAMAS, we formalized a novel but general RL framework — Monitored MDPs — where the agent cannot always observe rewards.
 Instead, the agent observes proxy rewards provided by a separate MDP the — monitor.
 We discussed the theoretical and practical consequences of this setting, showed challenges raised even in toy environments, and proposed algorithms to begin to tackle this novel setting.
 This paper introduced a powerful new formalism that encompasses both new and existing problems, and laid the foundation for future research.
+In a follow-up NeurIPS paper, we presented a novel exploration paradigm to overcome the limitations of classic optimistic strategies, known to fail under partial observability of rewards.
+Although very general and applicable to MDPs as well, our directed exploration proved to be especially effective in Mon-MDPs, setting the stage for future exploration methods.

 References